apache/openwhisk-deploy-kube/kubernetes/controller/README.md

 # Controller Deployment Changes
 ## Changing the Controller Count

+By default, only a single controller is deployed (HA disabled).

-Changing the number of controllers currently requires a complete redeployment of the controller stateful set.
+Changing the number of controllers and/or enabling HA currently requires a complete redeployment of the controller stateful set.
 You will need to update the number of replicas [here](https://github.com/apache/incubator-openwhisk-deploy-kube/tree/master/kubernetes/controller/controller.yml#L10)